alexmihai33/alexmihai33/README.md

 <h1 align="">Hi 👋, I'm Alex</h1>
 <h3 align="">Student and Developer Support Engineer</h3>

- I enjoy development because of the satisfaction I get by overcoming challenges.
+ I enjoy software development because of the satisfaction I get by overcoming challenges.
 I am motivated by the opportunity that software provides to positively impact the life of an individual, and the world as a whole.

 - 🔭 I’m currently working on **a React project regarding placement in education**